VSepaha/CompSysPintOS/README.txt

 - Split up the rest of the work.
 - For next time, each person should read all the implementation and have questions ready if needed.
 Also we should have started implementing the parts which we divided.

+5/2/2016
+- Fix errors in the VM files
+- Do renaming of function if necessary
+- Divide up the rest of the project
+- Divide up rest of the design document
+- See if it is necessary to meet up tomorrow